mangogeeek/Jira-Permission-Management/README.md

 ### 3\.
 Update a Permission Scheme with HYCU required Permissions

-Update the `update_permissions.ini` file with the group or user name:
+Update the `update_permissions_v2.ini` file with the group or user name:

 ```Python
 [Target]